stevana/stateful-pbt-with-fakes/README.md

 I think this is evidence of the fact that people don't fully understand the full benefits of parallel testing.
 While it's true that stateful testing adds another layer or API that you have to learn, but from this sequential model we can derive parallel tests by adding two lines of code.
+Can't blame them when only 4/25 libraries show how to do this.

 ### What can we do about it?

+Even if John is right and that keeping it closed source has helped adoption in industry, it has not helped open source adoption.
+Or perhaps rather, it's unlikely that a company that pays for a licence in Erlang would then go and port the library in another language.

 I like to think that part of the original QuickCheck library's success in spreading to so many other languages can be attributed to the fact that it is